 Does 1 Db Goddess Really Work?

-Since 1Db Goddess seems to me to be just a big bunch of stimulants, it's possible that some people may feel a speed effect, which may cause them to move more and hence burn more calories.
-Whether this leads to weight loss I do not know.
+To me, the supplement looks like a big bunch of stimulants; it's possible that some people may feel a speed effect, which may cause them to move more and, hence, burn more calories.
+Whether this leads to weight loss is hard to say.
+Supplements containing stimulants carry some risk.
+This risk is higher in those who are not healthy.
 Still, I have concerns about its safety, especially if it is used by people who are not healthy.
-Looking at the websites for 1Db Goddess and 1stPhrom.com, I see young, healthy women (who appear to be fitness competitors/models) touting this product.
-Yet I know that a lot of the women who are going to try 1Db Goddess will be older, overweight, and who may also be taking a variety of medications.
-If you have any health problems at all, please talk to your doctor before using 1Db Goddess.
+If you have any health problems at all, talk to your doctor first.